Peace Tree Day: History

 Mitra Sen produced and directed the 2005 film The Peace Tree, which shares the story of two little girls, one Muslim and one Christian, who dream of celebrating each other's festivals, Christmas and Eid.
 While working on the film, she came up with the concept of a Peace Tree that has the symbols of all our cultures and faiths on one tree to reflect the beauty of "diversity in unity".
 She felt it important to create an inclusive festival that celebrates all cultures and faiths together, as most religious festivals have their roots in only one religion.

 Proclamation

 In 2006, Mayor David Miller proclaimed June 1 as Peace Tree Day in the city of Toronto.
-The city of Vaughan, Windsor, Markham, Richmond Hill, Whitchurch-Stouffville, York Region, York Region District School Board, York Catholic District School Board and York Regional Police have all proclaimed Peace Tree Day and have organized celebrations for June 1, 2007.
+The cities of Vaughan, Windsor, Markham, Richmond Hill, Whitchurch-Stouffville and York Region, along with the York Region District School Board, York Catholic District School Board and York Regional Police proclaimed Peace Tree Day and organized celebrations for June 1, 2007.
 Children in schools in Canada, the United States, the Bahamas, England, Ireland, India, Pakistan and Australia are creating Peace Trees that highlight symbols from all our cultures and faiths on one tree.